Bay of Plenty teen multisporter collapses during China race

 "Tomorrow is the first day of racing, a short sharp prologue, followed by three more intense days of kayaking, rafting, mountain biking, running, abseiling and swimming."

-Mrs Thompson said she had received many calls from people who had heard about what had happened to Oliver.
+Solange said she had received many calls from people who had heard about what had happened to Oliver.

 "A lot of people have called me already because it has gone around town and we are a small community.
 It is quite amazing."